The Zendesk Payment Problem

 Payment links are available at /platforms/links-checkout/.

-Voice Payments via Zendesk Talk
+Voice Payments via Twilio Pay

-The agent-assisted DTMF flow:
+The agent-assisted flow:

 The agent tells the customer: "I'm going to ask you to enter your card details on your keypad now."